Master of Public Administration - MPA

 Concentrations with Experiential Learning

-You can customize your education by choosing concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, Public Policy Advocacy, or Policy Analysis.
+You can customize your education by choosing concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, Public Policy Advocacy, Policy Analysis or Local Government.
 Through a blend of internships and dedicated policy projects, you’ll gain the practical, hands-on experience that only a California-based MPA program can offer.

 Modern-Professional.jpg